2nd International Workshop on Personalization in eGovernment Services and Applications (PEGOV2013)

-PEGOV2013 will be held in Rome in 2013 in conjunction with the 21st Conference on User Modeling, Adaptation and Personalization - UMAP 2013.
+PEGOV 2014 will be held in Aalborg, Denmark in 2014 in conjunction with the 22nd Conference on User Modeling, Adaptation and Personalization - UMAP 2014.

-The main goal of the workshop is to stimulate the discussion around problems, challenges and research directions about personalization in e-Gov and, more generally, in defining user-centered services.
+The main goal of the workshop is to stimulate the discussion around problems, challenges and research directions about personalization in e-Gov, with a dual focus on both services and OGD.

-- Can personalization methods support the design of services and applications, which better adapt to the different roles that a citizen plays throughout the several interactions he/she has with public administrations?
+- Can personalization methods support the design of services and applications, which better adapt to the different roles that a citizen/business plays while interacting with public administrations?

 - Which user characteristics (demographic, cultural, family, etc.) can influence the design and delivery of e-Gov services as well as reuse of OGD?

-- How can citizens be involved in planning adaptive e-Gov platforms and services?
+- How can citizens be involved in the design of adaptive e-Gov platforms and services?

-- Can the general techniques applied to user modeling and profiling in different domains be used for modeling the citizen characteristics?
+- To what extent are the general techniques adopted for user modeling and profiling in different domains exploitable for modeling the citizen characteristics?

-- How privacy and ethically issues affect the feasibility of effective personalization methods?
+- How do privacy and ethically issues affect the feasibility of effective personalization methods?

-- Can semantic models and ontologies support the representation of prototypical users in order to identify categories/groups of citizens?
+- Can semantic models and ontologies support the representation of prototypical users in order to identify categories of citizens based on different characteristics?

 - How can e-Gov service personalization decrease the administrative burden of public service provision, increasing at the same time the value delivered to the citizen?